What to expect at Harvey Weinstein's rape trial

 While criminal defendants and their lawyers typically avoid revealing their strategy before trial, Weinstein has dropped some hints.

-Weinstein’s lead lawyer, Donna Rotunno, has told Reuters that Weinstein had a “slew of witnesses ready to go.”
+Weinstein’s lead lawyer, Donna Rotunno, has told Reuters that Weinstein had a “slew of witnesses ready to go”.
 She has said the defense would be introducing emails and text messages to prove that Weinstein’s accusers maintained relationships with him after his alleged assaults.

+Damon Cheronis, another one of Weinstein’s lawyers, said in court Tuesday that accusers “bragged” in emails about their sexual relationships with the producer.
+He described some of the emails they sent him as “loving”.

 His lawyers have also said they plan to call psychologist Deborah Davis of the University of Nevada, Reno, to testify as an expert on memory, suggesting that Weinstein may try to call his accusers’ recollections into question.